End of Program/Employment Options

 Transferring to Another Institution

 - Direct their host department to report the transfer by logging into ISSS Link and completing the J-1 Scholar End of Program form.
-This form should be submitted by the department administrator and the supervisor before the J-1 scholar completes their J-1 activities at Emory.
+This form should be submitted by the department administrator and the supervisor before the J-1 scholar completes their J-1 activities at Emory University.

 - Obtain an official invitation letter to participate in the other institution's exchange visitor program.